Why are Bass Boats So Fast and How Fast Can They Go?

 How Does Bass Boat Speed Affect Travel Time — Specific Examples

-Small differences in speed (miles per hour) can have a large impact on an angler’s day and fishing time.
-Below, you’ll see calculations to illustrate how much time can be lost or saved with a slower or faster boat.
+Small differences in speed (miles per hour) can greatly impact an angler’s day and fishing time.
+Below, calculations illustrate how much time can be lost or saved with a slower or faster boat.

-In my tournament fishing experience (mostly bigger tournaments on large bodies of water), I’ve noticed that it’s not uncommon to run 50 or 60 miles during a tournament day.
-For the purposes of this illustration, the data below is based on a 50 mile travel day.
+In my tournament fishing experience (mostly bigger tournaments on large bodies of water), I’ve noticed that running 50 or 60 miles during a tournament day is not uncommon.
+So, for the purposes of this illustration, the data below is based on a 50-mile travel day.

-You’ll notice that the data proves that faster boats do, in fact, mean considerably more fishing time and less travel time.
+You’ll notice that the data proves that faster boats do mean considerably more fishing time and less travel time.

 Speed Travel Time